 Check if a driver or program is clashing with the external hard drive by performing a clean boot of the PC.
 If your issue gets resolved after a clean boot, you might have an incompatible driver or program on your system.

+After clean booting your PC, you can reinstall the operating system and applications on it.
 If this solution works then your work is done.
 If it didn’t fix external hard drive I/O error then move on to solution 3.

 Windows won’t be able to transfer data between the PC and the external drive if the drive’s transfer mode is incorrect or has been changed.
 Correcting the transfer mode of the drive can fix this issue.
 You need to follow the below-mentioned step in order to perform this task.

 Warning: Primary ID Channel, Device 0 is used for system disk so don’t change that.
 Your PC won’t even work if you end up making any change to the settings of this transfer mode.

 The drive might not be present there if changing the secondary IDE channel device 0’s transfer mode doesn’t fix your issue.
 If available, try to change back the transfer mode to DMA using the same process.
 After that, perform steps 1 to 6 for changing the IDE devices’ transfer mode in the below-mentioned order until the problem is fixed:

 Do remember to reboot your PC after changing your settings to let the system identify the alterations that have been made.
 Examine the settings after the restart to ensure that they have taken effect.
 Your external hard drive will start working correctly if the settings are correct.